dart-lang/language/resources/type-system/flow-analysis.md

 ## Extended Reachability

-  As mentioned earlier, it would be sound to define exit(M) = ∅ for all models, but doing so leads to less than optimal user feedback.
+  As mentioned earlier, it would be sound to define unreachable(M) = ∅ for all models, but doing so leads to less than optimal user feedback.
 Consider, for example, the following code:

   ```dart